-If you are reading this then I presume that you are going into a next academic year in the next few weeks, so I thought that this would be a useful post.
+If you are reading this then I presume that you are going into a next academic year in the next few weeks, so I thought that this would be a useful post to share some simple ways to improve your grades this year.
 I know that I have had a few DM’s with people wanting to know ‘how I manage it all’ and ‘how I got the grades I did’ and I ultimately think its down to consistently trying to go the extra mile when I was studying or when I was in college.
 It may feel like you are doing extra but I would rather go a little bit further the whole year, and then when it came to exam season not have the crazy cramming panic that everyone else seems to experience!

 A lot of people will go into this year trying to make this year ‘your year’ and this especially applies if you are in year 11,12 and 13… time is precious and you are running out of time to get the grades that you deserve!
-You honestly don’t need to make a huge change and there are many little things that are going to make a huge difference to your grades this year, just small changes here and there will help you go further in the long run.
+You honestly don’t need to make a huge change and there are many simple ways to improve your grades this year that are going to make a huge difference in the long run.
 Its all about focusing and disciplining yourself to study even when there isn’t compulsory work to do.

 - Do your compulsory homework and then extra